SagarikaPatel6/Airbnb-Boston-listing-optimizer/README.md

 Using a constrained optimization framework, the model determines:
 - which listings should be prioritized,
 - how much relative focus to allocate to each listing,
-- and how to balance revenue potential against demand risk,
+- and how to balance revenue potential against demand uncertainty,

 in order to **maximize expected revenue** while respecting real-world operational limits such as the maximum number of active listings a host can manage.